phlex-ruby/phlex.fun/components/caching.md

 ## Low-level fragment caching

 `low_level_cache` is the same as `cache` except you control the entire cache key.
-Phlex will not suppliment its own keys so it’s up to you to make sure your cache will be invalidated correctly.
+Phlex will not supplement its own keys so it’s up to you to make sure your cache will be invalidated correctly.
 This method takes only one cache key, but you can pass an Array.
 This allows you maximum control.

 ```ruby
 low_level_cache([@article], expires_in: 12.hours) do